MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 **0x00000001**
 The **AddSoftware** directive is processed once for each component device that specifies **AddSoftware** with the same unique *SoftwareName*.

+For example, consider a configuration in which three devices are installed using the same INF file.
+The software installation process runs only once for *flags* 0x00000000 but three times for *flags* 0x00000001.

 *software-install-section*